Within County Durham, the Safe Durham Partnership prioritises work to prevent people becoming terrorists or supporting terrorism.

-Please note: if you have access to the Durham County Council Learning and Development System (DLDS) you should access this elearning through that so that your training record is updated.
+Please note: if you have access to the Durham County Council Learning and Development system (DLDs) you should access the Prevent elearning through that, so your training record is updated.

 Statutory Guidance on Prevent Duty